 Who is Gartner?

 Let’s start at the top.
 Gartner is an analyst firm fairly well respected within enterprise IT.
 Our friends in IT who are looking to validate a large or transformational purchase, look to Gartner for feedback, approvals, survey data and referenceable connections to companies who have already gone through the same process successfully.
+Application Performance Monitoring is essentially the instrumentation of your applications with a tool that collects application health information.
+Picture Google Analytics, but instead of just reporting on page visits, APM reports on users, server utilization, network latency, database use, and so on.
+It’s measuring the performance of alllll (extra l’s cause its lots of stuff) the supporting hardware and software needed to deliver an application to its users.
+You’ll see the term monitoring and management used almost interchangeably like “Application Performance Management” vs. “Application Performance Monitoring” but for the purposes of this explanation, don’t worry about that.

 What is APM?

 Application Performance Monitoring is essentially the instrumentation of your applications with a tool that collects application health information.
-Picture Google Analytics, but instead of just reporting on page visits, APM reports on users, server utilization, network latency, database use and so on.
+Picture Google Analytics, but instead of just reporting on page visits, APM reports on users, server utilization, network latency, database use, and so on.
 It’s measuring the performance of alllll (extra l’s cause its lots of stuff) the supporting hardware and software needed to deliver an application to its users.
 You’ll see the term monitoring and management used almost interchangeably like “Application Performance Management” vs. “Application Performance Monitoring” but for the purposes of this explanation, don’t worry about that.

 To help visualize the differences, here is a comparison showing APM vs. Google Analytics;